 This session focuses on paying close attention to the groin and leg actions which help to support the spine in its lengthening and forward movement.
-There are some basic principles that run though all the sitting and forward bending postures.
+There are some basic principles that run through all the sitting and forward bending postures.
 If we maintain that focus, the poses feel both integrated and free at the same time.

 Start in Supta Virasana, and then come up and go forward.
 It’s useful to begin to observe what feedback our bodies give from the very start, where the stiffness is, where the attention is lacking.
-It is mainly the brain that first needs to become alert, so that we can see what is needed.
+It is mainly the brain that first needs to become alert so that we can see what is needed.

 Uttanasana will give a good idea of how the legs are “behaving” today.
 Bring your attention to the back of the legs, and keep the front thigh creases deep as you go forward.
 Maintain that as you step into Adho Mukha Svanasana.

 Come up to Tadasana, and then step from Uttanasana, to Adho Mukha Svanasana and back to Uttanasana and Tadasana a few times.
 Then from Adho Mukha Svanasana move into Parsvottanasana, and finally into Prasarita Padottanasana, the whole time observing the depth of the front groins and bringing openness to the back of the thighs evenly.